Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 ## 1.7 Functions
 * 0807 11-05-2025 3:06:32
 * Exercise 1-13.
 Write a program to convert its input to lower case, using a function lower(c) which returns c if c is not a letter, and the lower case value of c if it is a letter.
+## 1.8 Arguments - Call by Value
+* 2306 11/5/2025 3:12:07
+* Call by value is more of the norm than call by reference.
+This helps keep data safe from unintentional modifications.
+* When the name of an array is used as an argument, the value passed to the function is actually the location or address of the beginning of the array.
+(There is no copying of array elements.)
+By subscripting this value, the function can access and alter any element of the array.
+## 1.9 Character Arrays
+* 2314 11-05-2025 3:17:30